turingschool/front-end-curriculum/lessons/module-3/promises-practice.md

 ## Learning Goals

-Review these concepts:
+- Review these concepts:
   * single-threaded JS
   * asynchronous JS
-* non-blocking
-* call stack
-* task queue
   * event loop

-* heap
+- Utilize Postman as a tool for making requests to APIs

-Understanding of:
+- Understanding of:
   * Why promises over callbacks
   * How to implement a promise
   * How to use Promise.all()

 <!-- ## Vocab